 Disclaimer: Square footage numbers are only estimates.
 If a potential purchaser is concerned about the square footage of the property, purchaser must engage a professional to assist him or her in calculating and understanding the methodology of calculating square footage.

 No. Even though lawyers traditionally handle both legal and financial due diligence on behalf of their buyer clients in NYC, it’s a common first time home buyer mistake to assume they’ll be extremely thorough in their research.
-Even though lawyers have a fiduciary duty to serve your best interests, the fact of the matter is they are only getting paid a flat fee of typically two to three thousand dollars for the transaction.

 As a result, relying completely on someone who isn’t nearly as invested as you in the transaction is not a good idea.